 CHARLESTON, W.Va. -- Rolling Stone reviewer Peter Travers

-'Bully' opens at Park Place Stadium Cinemas
+," which opens Friday at Park Place Stadium Cinemas

-Prior to its release, there was an ongoing protest over the movie's R rating, given for six uses of the f-word, which many felt would preclude teenagers who most need to see it from going.
+, isn't a political film, "It's a heartfelt cry for help."Produced by movie mogul Harvey Weinstein and directed by Sundance and Emmy Award winner Lee Hirsch, "Bully" is a character-driven documentary that traces five examples of bullying through the course of a school year, including the aftermath of several suicides related to bullying.Prior to its release, there was an ongoing protest over the movie's R rating, given for six uses of the f-word, which many felt would preclude teenagers who most need to see it from going.
 It was initially released unrated, but on April 5, the Motion Picture Association of America granted the movie a PG-13 rating, although requiring the removal of three f-words.
 It leaves in three others, used by children bullying another student on a school bus.
 Reviewer Rex Reed